almapar/BloomWithin/README.md

 # Mental-Health-website
-Our website development coursework covering opportunities for people with different mental health issues or questions.
+Our website development coursework covering opportunities for people with any mental health issues or questions.
+Designed and developed by me, along with 3 other colleagues.